errordeveloper/work-android-adk/README.md

   This repo was cloned from a github mirror, there is an official LUFA repo [in Google Code SVN](http://lufa-lib.googlecode.com/svn)

-## Alternatives
+## Various Alternatives

-[V-USB](http://www.obdev.at/products/vusb/index.html) may be considered as an alternative to LUFA, on AVR devices which do not have dedicated USB port.
+[V-USB](http://www.obdev.at/products/vusb/index.html) may be considered as an alternative to LUFA, on AVR devices which do not have a dedicated USB port.

 ![Circuit Wiring for V-USB using ATtiny2313](http://www.obdev.at/Images/vusb/circuit-zoomed.gif)

+Also, the [AVR USB Modem](http://avrusbmodem.googlecode.com/svn/trunk) project has achieved some integration of Contiki with LUFA stack.